psyrendust/load-grunt-parent-tasks/README.md

 # load-grunt-parent-tasks

-> Loads de-duped grunt tasks from parent or sibling modules.
+> Loads de-duped grunt tasks from parent or sibling modules, or for hoisted monorepos.

 ## TL;DR